Battery comparison test. Comparative test of imported and domestic batteries

 Declared current 575 A (EN)

 Why pay that kind of money?
 Only Rocket is more expensive in our sample.
-In no test, the battery did not even score three points.
-And if you take into account the price when arranging places, then you get the third place from the end.
+In not a single test did the battery score even three points.
+And if you take into account the price when arranging seats, you get the third place from the end.

 Declared capacity 62 Ah